Laurențiu Reghecampf: Club

-Reghecampf was born in Târgoviște and began his career in his native city with Chindia.
-In the 1993–94 season, at the age of 18, Reghecampf was given to Austrian Bundesliga side SKN St. Pölten.
+Reghecampf, who is of partial German descent, was born in Târgoviște and began his career with local club Chindia.
+In the 1993–94 season, at the age of 18, he was loaned to Austrian Bundesliga side SKN St. Pölten.

-He later joined Steaua București where he won the league title twice.
-One year later, Reghecampf was loaned to Bulgarian side Litex Lovech, with whom he won the 1999 A PFG title.
+He later joined Steaua București, where he won two league titles.
+In 1998, he was loaned to Bulgarian side Litex Lovech, with whom he won the 1999 A PFG title.

-In 2000, he was bought by German Bundesliga team Energie Cottbus.
-In 2004, he joined Alemannia Aachen, with whom he would become a fan favorite his side won promotion to the Bundesliga in his first season with the club.
-A few seasons later he was named captain of Alemannia.
-In the 2006–07 season of the German Cup, Reghecampf scored twice in a 4–2 victory over Bayern Munich, thus eliminating them from the competition.
+In 2000, he moved to German Bundesliga club Energie Cottbus.
+Four years later, he joined Alemannia Aachen, where he quickly became a fan favorite and helped the club win promotion to the Bundesliga in his first season.
+A few seasons later, he was named captain of Alemannia.
+In the round of 16 of the 2006–07 German Cup, he scored twice in a 4–2 victory over Bayern Munich, knocking them out of the competition.

 On 4 July 2008, he joined second-tier side 1.
 FC Kaiserslautern on a free transfer for the 2008–09 2.
-Bundesliga season, only being able to play two matches because of a gastric virus infection, announcing his retirement in 2009 after his contract had not been extended.
+Bundesliga season before announcing his retirement in 2009, at the age of 34.

 International

-Laurențiu Reghecampf made one appearance for Romania on 29 March 2003 when coach Anghel Iordănescu sent him on the field in the 62nd minute in order to replace Paul Codrea in a match which ended with a 5–2 home loss against Denmark at the Euro 2004 qualifiers.
+Reghecampf made one appearance for Romania on 29 March 2003 when coach Anghel Iordănescu sent him on the field in the 62nd minute in order to replace Paul Codrea in a match which ended with a 5–2 home loss against Denmark at the Euro 2004 qualifiers.

 Managerial career

-Reghecampf started his managerial career with Liga II side Snagov in 2009.
-At the end of 2009–10 season, he was brought at Universitatea Craiova to save the team from relegation.
-He ended his quest successfully, but he was not kept at Craiova for the new season.
-Instead, Reghecampf joined Gloria Bistrița.
-He was sacked after only 12 games because of poor results.
-Reghecampf returned to Snagov, but after only five games he was called back to Craiova, to help the team avoid relegation.
-He was sacked after only six games, following a conflict with several players.
+Reghecampf began his managerial career with Liga II side Snagov in 2009.
+At the end of 2009–10 season, he was brought to Universitatea Craiova to save the team from relegation.
+He succeeded in this task, but he was not retained for the following season.
+Instead, Reghecampf was named coach at Gloria Bistrița, where he was sacked after 12 matches due to poor results.
+He returned to Snagov, but after just five matches, he was called back to Craiova to help the team avoid relegation.
+He was sacked after only six matches following a conflict with several players.

+He started the 2011–12 season at FC Snagov for a second spell.
+In December 2011, he signed a contract with Romanian Liga I club Concordia Chiajna, with the primary objective of avoiding relegation.
+When he took over, the club was 17th overall and just above the relegation zone.
+He overhauled almost the entire squad, bringing in 17 new players, most of them from Snagov.
+After a series of wins, his side finished the season in ninth place.